 It’s worth noting that almost 3,000 recalls were issued from facilities that had not had an FDA inspection since at least 2008.
 But another 700 of the recalls came from facilities that had passed their last inspection.

 This is a complicated problem to fix.
 Here’s what I think: We need the FDA to improve their inspection process and increase the frequency of inspections.
 The government needs to make sure drug making companies follow strict guidelines for manufacturing high quality, safe medications.
 And companies should face consequences for tainted medication and faulty manufacturing processes in order to encourage compliance.
 What can you do?
 Not much.
 But calls and letters to your members of Congress can influence their mindset and may help drive stronger drug safety regulation.

-Unfortunately, for us, as patients, there is little we can do to reduce our risk of taking a tainted medication.
-But there are a few things to consider.
 If a pill looks or smells odd, or looks different than usual, do not take it!
 And if you have unexplained symptoms, consider asking your doctor if a tainted medication could be responsible.

 Interested in learning more about medication, including other safety issues?

 Read my posts for more information on medications:

 - How to Avoid Medication Errors in the Hospital and at Home.